AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/inventory-feeds/ad-templates/ad-template-manage.md

 ## Create, clone, or edit a feed template

-Create separate templates for text and expanded/extended text ads, responsive search ads, [!DNL Google Ads] shopping ads, and [!DNL Microsoft® Advertising] shopping ads.
+Create separate templates for text and expanded/extended text ads, responsive search ads, [!DNL Google Ads] shopping ads, and [!DNL Microsoft Advertising] shopping ads.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Campaigns] > [!UICONTROL Advanced (ACM)]**, which opens to the [!UICONTROL Templates] tab.